velidogan120/Odev2/README.md

 >npm install json-server@0.17.4

 We have to run localhost:3000 , for bring db.json
->npm run start-server or npx json-server db/db.json
+>Odev2\app> npm run start-server or npx json-server ../db/db.json

 # Third Step